javiee/idoven/exercise.md

 * It can be easily restore pvc into another cluster, for example restoring prod database into staging environment for troubleshooting and issue
 * One tool for all.

-4 -
-Assumtions:
-- Prometheus operator is installed inside the kubernetes cluster
+4 -The standard approach to monitoring PostgreSQL in Kubernetes is by using its dedicated exporter, developed specifically for this purpose:

 https://github.com/prometheus-community/postgres_exporter

+This exporter exposes critical metrics like db current/active connections, replication metrics (state, lag) , disk usage, WAL metrics, buffer etc.
+The setup would be very simple, central prometheus or mimir cluster, promtheus operator deployed on each cluster with low retention and remote write to the central cluster for long-term storage.
+The exporter exposes an endpoint that prometheus will scraped as per the config.

-5 - This set up got multiple problems that can be addressed
+5 - This setup presents the following challenges:

 * heavy / writes workloads.
 This setup only allows one primary that can accepts writes.
 This mean that writes only allows scale vertically the machine so it there is a limit to where we can reach.
 We could potentially address this problem by using sharding.

-* Kubernetes installation primary/secondary does not support failover.
-That means in the event of master going off-line we will loose the ability of accepting writes until an operator fails over the cluster in favour of one the replicas ones.
-Depending of the workload this could be tacke of different 2 ways in my opinion.
+* Kubernetes installations with a primary/secondary setup do not support failover natively.
+This means that if the primary node goes offline, the cluster will lose the ability to accept writes until an operator initiates a failover to one of the replicas.
+Depending on the workload, this can be addressed in two main ways, in my opinion:
-Easy-way.
-Since we will have monitoring in place, we can detect when one the primaries is down for some time and then trigger a k8 job or script to automatically failover.
-I think this scenario is ok if we have certain tolerance for writes queries to fail for some time.
+1 - With monitoring in place, we can detect when the primary has been down for a certain period and trigger a Kubernetes job or script to perform an automated failover.
+This approach is acceptable if there is some tolerance for write query failures during the downtime.

-Hard-way.
-If quick failover is needed in order to support the business or the cluster is under heavy workloads, then we need to change our approach.
-THen we need to consider to use prometheues operator uses Patroni under the hood to manage high availability, automated failover, and leader election.
-When a primary pod crashes, Patroni detects the failure and coordinates a failover to a healthy replica in the cluster.
+2 - If rapid failover is critical to support the business or the cluster is under heavy workloads, a more robust approach is required.
+In this case, we should consider using the Prometheus operator alongside Patroni.
+Patroni provides high availability by managing automated failover and leader election.
+When a primary pod crashes, Patroni detects the failure and orchestrates a failover to a healthy replica within the cluster.

 https://github.com/zalando/postgres-operator